 This is false.

 A good measure of the maximum age of a fish species is the age by which 99% of the population has died.
 This is called relative maximum age.
-The relative maximum age for both Antarctic and Patagonian toothfish is 35 years, compared with snapper 60 years and hapuku (groper) 46 years.
+The relative maximum age for both Antarctic and Patagonian toothfish is around 35 years, compared with snapper 60 years and hapuku (groper) 46 years.
 Toothfish grow nearly 30 cm in the first two years of life, and to around 65 cm in the first five years.
 They typically grow to over 1m in their first 10 years of life.

 From the figure it is apparent that in terms of longevity, Toothfish lie very much in the middle of the range – close in fact to blue cod to which they are distantly related.
 They are not long-lived in comparison to many other temperate species.

-Toothfish can be sustainably fished, as long as the scientists take into account the slow growth, and longer life span of the fish, when they are calculating the allowable sustainable catches for the coming year.
+Toothfish can be sustainably fished, as long as the scientists take into account the relatively slow growth, and longer life span of the fish when they are calculating the allowable sustainable catches in the stock assessment model.
 All of these factors are taken into account, along with many other biological details which are derived from either independent scientific surveys, or fishery-dependent data (e.g. tag and release programs, implemented by government scientific observers, and monitored and assessed by national and CCAMLR scientists).
-As mentioned earlier, scientists from both national governments, as well as CCAMLR, also take into account estimated IUU catches of toothfish from each separate stock, every year, so that sustainable legal catches will remain sustainable.
-That means that any IUU catches will reduce the available legal catches each year, as scientists will deduct those IUU catches from any possible legal fishing, before setting annual allowable catches.
+As mentioned earlier, scientists from both national governments, as well as CCAMLR, also take into account any estimated IUU catches of toothfish from each separate stock, so that sustainable legal catches will remain sustainable.
+That means that any IUU catches will reduce the available legal catch, as scientists will deduct those IUU catches from any possible legal fishing, before setting annual allowable catches.

 Statement 4.
 Legal toothfish fishing kills thousands of seabirds